packfire-archived/books/starter-guide.md

 Whenever an environment is specified, the configuration file set for the environment will be loaded instead of the default one.
 For example if the environment is set to 'test', Packfire will look for and load 'app.test.yml' first.
 If the contextual configuration file is not found, it will load the default one, i.e. 'app.yml'.

-###<a name="guide-configure-3"></a>app.yml Configuration File
+###<a name="guide-configure-3"></a>Application Configuration File

 `app.yml` configuration file contains the application, session and database configuration settings.

-###<a name="guide-configure-4"></a>ioc.yml Configuration File
+###<a name="guide-configure-4"></a>IoC Bucket Configuration File

-The `ioc.yml` configuration file sets all the services that will be loaded into the IoC Service Bucket whenever the application runs.
+The `ioc.yml` configuration file sets all the services that will be loaded into the Inversion of Control (IoC) Service Bucket whenever the application runs.
 These services will be accessible to all your controllers and classes use the IoC service bucket.

 Each entry in the IoC configuration file is defined as: